-Developing energy flexibility services is expensive work.
+However, developing apps & services around energy flexibility is expensive work.
 FlexMeasures is designed to be developer-friendly, which helps you to go to market quickly, while keeping the costs of software development at bay.
 FlexMeasures supports:

-- Real-time data intelligence & integration
+- Real-time data integration & intelligence - Model data well units, time resolution & uncertainty (of forecasts) - Faster app-building (API/UI/CLI, plugin & multi-tenancy support)

-- · Uncertainty models

-- App-building (API/UI/CLI & plugin support)
+More on this in Developer support.
 FlexMeasures proudly is an incubation project at the Linux Energy Foundation.
+Also, read more on where FlexMeasures is useful in Use cases.